edexter/H_defensa_assembly/scripts/Aphid_annotation/funannotate_setup.md

+# FUNNANOTATE setup

+FUNANNOTATE is an extremely difficult pipeline to run because it has many dependencies, some of which have unique and troublesome installation requirements.
+A docker container is available for FUNANNOTATE which eases this process somewhat, but most cluster environments will not allow the necessary permissions to run docker, so life is much easier if an EC2 instance is created to run the more difficult parts of the pipeline.
+Preliminary steps in the pipeline such as repeat masking can still be run on a cluster, which tends to be much cheaper.

-# Set up EC2 instance
+# Setting up the EC2 instance

-**THE IP ADDRESS WILL CHANGE EVERY TIME THE INSTANCE IS RESTARTED**.
-An EC instance with 16 CPUs, 64 GB of memory, and 300 GB of storage works well.
+An EC instance with 16 CPUs, 64 GB of memory, and 300 GB of storage works well. **THE IP ADDRESS WILL CHANGE EVERY TIME THE INSTANCE IS RESTARTED**.

 ````
 # Set permission level for key